awsdocs/amazon-workmail-administration-guide/doc_source/org-tag.md

 Tagging an Amazon WorkMail organization resource lets you do the following:
 + Differentiate between organizations in the AWS Billing and Cost Management console\.
-+ Control access to Amazon WorkMail organization resources by adding them to the `Resource` element of IAM permission policy statements\.
++ Control access to Amazon WorkMail organization resources by adding them to the `Resource` element of AWS Identity and Access Management \(IAM\) permission policy statements\.

 For more information about Amazon WorkMail resource\-level permissions, see [Resources](security_iam_service-with-iam.md#security_iam_service-with-iam-id-based-policies-resources)\.
 For more information about controlling access based on tags, see [Authorization based on Amazon WorkMail tags](security_iam_service-with-iam.md#security_iam_service-with-iam-tags)\.